 The life and times of an American Elodea

 Each American Elodea weed has several branches and is anchored to the water bed by roots.
-Its fragments however do survive and grow for long as floaters before finding a new place to set root.
+Its fragments, however, do survive and grow for long as floaters before finding a new place to set root.
 The plant grows entirely under water, leaving only its tiny white flowers floating on the surface on delicate stalks.

 It is a perennial plant that produces winters buds and releases leafy stalks that float away to start new plants every fall (Fragmentation).
 It also propagates through seeds, although that is more like its secondary reproduction system.

 Where it becomes necessary to control or eradicate American Elodea, the typical method is to mechanically remove it from the water, like hand pulling and the different types of dredging.
 If you do decide to mechanically harvest this weed you will need a tool to make sure you catch all the fragments that will be floating around, for instance using the Deskuzzer.
-This is a 5 foot wide floating seine that is dragged along the surface of water to collect the weed fragments and debris.
-The Deskuzzer is much easier and more effective than a normal rake or seine because it clears a larger water surface area thanks to its extra strong screen material and a 24 foot pull line.
+This is a 5 foot wide floating seine that is dragged along the surface of the water to collect the weed fragments and debris.
+The Deskuzzer is much easier and more effective than a normal rake or seine because it clears a larger water surface area thanks to its extra strong screen material and a 24-foot pull line.
 This is one of our products that has proved very popular in clearing weed from small water bodies such as ponds or streams.

 Grass carps are also quite effective in controlling the weed, though less so in eradicating it.
-Carp are known to spread the weed via it's constant fecal output.
+Carp are known to spread the weed via its constant fecal output.
 There are, too, a variety of herbicides that may be used to clear away the weed, provided the risk of contamination is taken care of.

 Is there something about weeds that you would like to know?
-Please feel free to get in touch with us any time.
+Please feel free to get in touch with us at any time.
 Contact us